nworbde/netJina/README.md

 ## Dependencies

-*   The code will be a FORTRAN module, and will make use of the `utils` module from [MESA](http://mesa.sourceforge.net).
+*   The code is written in FORTRAN, and uses the `utils` and `const` modules from [MESA](http://mesa.sourceforge.net).
+Compilation and testing have been done with the MESA SDK and with v6022 of MESA.

 *   The code requires two databases, one containing the nuclide database and the other containing the reaclib database.
-These are obtained from the JINA website.
-The script `install_data` does this automatically using `curl`.
+The script `install_data` fetches both from https://dl.dropboxusercontent.com/u/52649885/netJina/ .

 ## Installation